Darth-Apple/simple-php-templates/readme.txt

    Template references are similar to normal template substitution tags, except that a variable can contain the name of the template to be loaded.
 In this case, @somevar can be set like normal to contain ANY template name desired.
 The engine will substitute it as normal and parse the corresponding template as expected.

+BLOCKS:

+Blocks allow for more advanced template hierarchies to be implemented in greater detail.
+Blocks are defined within a child template.
+Inside of this template, a special [@extend:tplname] tag is defined in the opening line.
+This determines which page the child template will "extend"

+CHILD TEMPLATE:
+  [@extend:parent_template]
+  Some content outside of blocks<br />

+  [@block:body]
+      <strong>INSIDE BODY</strong><br />
+  [/block]

+  After body<br />

+PARENT TEMPLATE:

+  <strong>Before block</strong><br />
+  [@yield:body] <br />
+  <strong>After block</strong

+ As you can see, the special [@yield:body] template renders the *child template*'s contents, as defined by the block titled "body".

+  - When parsing, make sure to render the child template, not the parent template!
+  - You may define as many blocks as you'd like in your child template.
+The engine will automatically render each block at its respective [@yield] location within the parent template.
+  - For child/extended templates, any content that is not within a block will not be rendered.
+  - Any block that is missing a corresponding [@yield] in the parent template will not be rendered.

 ------------------------------------------------------
 PHP SYNTAX: